 The Ministry of Education and Child Care is updating it’s K-12 student reporting policy beginning in the 2023-2024 school year.
-This will change aspects of how schools report learning to students and parents through what we’ve traditionally called report cards and interim reports.
+This will change aspects of how schools report learning to students and parents through Learning Updates and a Summary of Learning.
+We called these Report Cards in the past.
 Further down on this page you can find what’s new and what is the same with the new policy framework.

 - 5 communications of student learning; 3 written and 2 of flexible format